24. Persist state changes incrementally

 - Replace the

-function, representing the change to be applied to the current state. - Add an
+NewStateoutcome with aStateChangedevent which can be part of theOutcomeofHeadLogic'supdatefunction, representing the change to be applied to the current state. - Add an

-to keep it updated in-memory. - Persist
+aggregatefunction to manage applyingStateChangedevents on top of the currentHeadStateto keep it updated in-memory. - Persist

-s in an append-only log using a dedicated handle. - Upon node startup, reread
+StateChangeds in an append-only log using a dedicated handle. - Upon node startup, reread

-The following sequence diagram illustrates new event handling in the HeadLogic
+The following sequence diagram illustrates new event handling in the HeadLogic:

 Consequences